saraedum/mac_lane/README.md

 structures to represent discrete valuations and discrete pseudo-valuations on rings in Sage.

+**This package is now obsolete.
+It has been merged completely into Sage, see https://trac.sagemath.org/ticket/21869.**

 The package should run on an unmodified Sage 8.0 and can be imported with
 ```
 sage: from mac_lane import *